SAP Business Technology Platform

 1. Click Add Environment to start the wizard.

-If no session is active for that region, or the current session does not have access to that region, you will be asked for your SAP credentials for that region.
+2. Select the region where you want your app to be deployed.
+If no session is active for that region, or the current session does not have access to that region, you may need to enter your SAP credentials for that region.

 {appname}-{environment name}.{domain}